Working group Critical Digital Humanities

 Following this extended focus on data feminism, the current projects of the working group are increasingly turning towards the study of data work and its influence on processes of knowledge production (Gengnagel & Lang, 2026).
 This is closely connected to fields such as critical AI studies, which increasingly recognise data and data work as central sources of bias and unethical outcomes in computational systems.

 Consequently, my own research has also expanded to include critical AI.
-This includes articulating critical concerns regarding the use of large language models in digital and computational humanities (Lang, 2026), as well as addressing issues such as carbon reporting and the environmental impact of computational research (missing reference).
+This includes articulating critical concerns regarding the use of large language models in digital and computational humanities (Lang, 2026), as well as addressing issues such as carbon reporting and the environmental impact of computational research (Lang et al., 2025) .
 Through this work, I am increasingly developing what I would like to call a critical computational humanities that that articulates principles for good scholarly practice in contexts that use digital, computational and AI methods.

 At DHd2026, I represented the working group in a panel about the dark sides of DH (Arnold et al., 2026).